heydyvex/CSAPP/ch03/practice/README.md

 7 - Obtain a simple executable file (e.g., a small utility program) and disassemble it using a tool like `objdump` or `gdb`.
 Analyze the assembly code to understand how the program works at the machine level.
 Try modifying the assembly code and reassembling it to observe the effects on the program's behavior.

+8 - Implement Game of Life cellular automaton

+9 - write a simple operating system Kernel

+10 - building a bootloader? seems very very fun to do.